 These authors contributed equally to this work. †To whom correspondence should be addressed.
-E-mail: woldb@its.caltech.edu (B.W.); myers@shgc.stanford.edu (R.M.M.) chromosome can be detected by chromatin immunoprecipitation (ChIP) (1).
-In ChIP experiments, an immune reagent specific for a DNA binding factor is used to enrich target DNA sites to which the factor was bound in the living cell.
-The enriched DNA sites are then identified and quantified.
+E-mail: woldb@its.caltech.edu (B.W.); myers@shgc.stanford.edu (R.M.M.)

 For the gigabase-size genomes of vertebrates. it has been difficult to make ChIP measurements that combine high accuracy, whole-genome completeness, and high binding-site resolution.
 These data-quality and depth issues dictate whether primary gene network structure can be inferred with reasonable certainty and comprehensiveness, and how effectively the data can be used to discover binding-site motifs by computational methods.
 For these purposes, statistical robustness, sampling depth across the genome, absolute signal and signal-to-noise ratio must be good enough to detect nearly all in vivo binding locations for a regulator with minimal inclusion of falsepositives.
-A further challenge in genomes large or small is to map factor-binding sites with high positional resolution.
-In addition to making computational discovery of binding motifs feasible, this dictates the quality of regulatory site annotation relative to other gene anatomy landmarks, such as transcription start sites, enhancers, introns and exons, and conserved noncoding features (2).
+A further challenge in genomes large or small is to map factor-binding sites with high putational discovery of binding motifs feasible, this dictates the quality of regulatory site annotation relative to other gene anatomy landmarks, such as transcription start sites, enhancers, introns and exons, and conserved noncoding features (2).
 Finally, if high-quality protein-DNA interactome measurements can be performed routinely and at reasonable cost, it will open the way to detailed studies of interactome dynamics in response to specific signaling stimuli or genetic mutations.
 To address these issues, we turned to ultrahigh-throughput DNA sequencing to gain sampling power and applied size selection on immuno-enriched DNA to enhance positional resolution.